 Not only would they kill her, but they’d commit this most heinous act against the prince, and they’d already ruthlessly taken the life of that poor servant girl.
 Helein’s face flashed before her eyes, and Ismene said a quick prayer of thankfulness that her personal maid would be nowhere near this hall this particular night.

-Ismene had no idea where the treachery might end, but she could not look at Othniel without her soul crying out to Almighty.
+Ismene couldn’t fathom where the treachery might end, but she could not look at Othniel without her soul crying out to Almighty.
 He could not die.
-If she could forfeit her life for his, she thought she’d gladly do it.
+If she might forfeit her life for his, she thought she’d gladly do it.
 His worth was above her own, and Taisce needed him far more than her.
 She was nothing but a bargaining chip with a dowry and a political father.

-Something contrary and selfish inside her fought against the whisperings of love that rolled like a gently cunning fog through her heart.
+Something contrary and selfish inside her fought against the whisperings of profound affection that rolled like a gently cunning fog through her heart.
 If she could get beyond the circumstances that brought about their relationship, she would have no barrier to the truth.
-But no matter if now love drove her or duty, she could not bear to see Othniel forcibly dragged toward the fourposter bed at the center of the room.
+But no matter what drove her, whether duty or a profound esteem for him, she could not bear to see Othniel forcibly dragged toward the fourposter bed at the center of the room.

-She fought hard against the pull of Kendric’s arms, but her own remained tightly secured behind her back.
+She fought hard against the pull of Kendric’s arms, but hers remained tightly secured behind her back.

-“Release me!” she cried against the gag, but the words came out muffled and unclear.
+“Release me!” she cried against the gag, but the words came out muffled and indistinct.

 Ismene shivered but stilled, her eyes still on Othniel who fought valiantly against the rough hands of the men called Vladentine and Jordel.
 The smaller one issued instructions as they dragged Othniel.
 She couldn’t breathe, the constricting of her throat waging its own war against her body’s will to live.